 Although sippy cups may be convenient for parents and children alike, our Sippy Cup of Sugar Display reveals the downsides to long-term sippy cup use.
 The display features a sippy cup that contains a model of decayed baby teeth submerged in sugary, sticky goo.
 It raises awareness not only of the role sippy cups can play in childhood tooth decay, but also of the fact that drinks are the largest source of added sugar in many children’s diets.
 The display includes a two-sided tent card that covers the health issues caused by tooth much added sugar in a child’s diet—such as childhood obesity and tooth decay—and tips for limiting added sugar consumption.

 Each of these educational resources is perfect for educating parents and caregivers about the important steps they can take to safeguard young children’s teeth.

 - Wipe infants’ gums before their teeth come in, and begin brushing twice a day as soon as the first tooth appears.

 - Do not give children a bottle or sippy cup at nap time or bedtime.

 - Transition children from sippy cups to regular cups as soon as possible—by age 12 to 15 months—because drinking from a cup makes liquid less likely to collect around teeth.

-- Limit drinks other than water to snack times or mealtimes—It is recommended that infants younger than 6 months not consume juice and children between 6 and 12 months consume no more than 4 ounces of juice diluted in water per day.
+- Limit drinks other than water to snack time or mealtimes—It is recommended that infants younger than 6 months not consume juice and children between 6 and 12 months consume no more than 4 ounces of juice diluted in water per day. .